the-events-calendar/the-events-calendar/readme.txt

 = [6.0.1] TBD =

 * Tweak - Add some helpful knowledgebase article links to the CSV import screen.
 [TEC-4353]
+* Fix - Ensure the details in the single event page are accurate for Divi users who set any Divi template under Settings → Events template.
+[TEC-3814]

 = [6.0.0] 2022-0X-XX =